 10. Star Wars Roleplaying

 There are a trio of Star Wars roleplaying games to enjoy from publisher Fantasy Flight, each of which has a different theme and type of character.
-However, all employ the same dice and core mechanics.
+However, all employ the same dice (unique to the series) and core mechanics.

 In Star Wars: Age of Rebellion, you get thrust directly into an ongoing galactic civil war between the sinister Empire and the Rebel Alliance.
 In this instance, you might play Rebel fighters engaging in guerilla warfare, or scour for intelligence as a Rebel spy.